Step-Parent Adoption Northern Territory: Process, Requirements, and Consent

 - Relative adoption: An aunt, uncle, grandparent, or other relative who has been caring for a child seeks to formally adopt.

-In both cases, the process still runs through Territory Families — there is no shortcut because the child is known to you.
-A formal assessment must occur, the child's best interests must be independently established, and the NT Supreme Court must grant the order.
+In both cases, the process still runs through the Department of Children and Families (DCF) — there is no shortcut because the child is known to you.
+A formal assessment must occur, the child's best interests must be independently established, and the NT Local Court must grant the order.

 The Consent Question: The Most Complicated Part